Best Exercise Trampoline of 2020

 Portability and Storage

 Fitness trampolines can be used in more ways than one can imagine.
-As a purchaser, you need to first look at YOUR goals before buying.
+As a purchaser, you need to first look at your own specific goals before buying.
 Do you want to get in a little cardio in front of the TV?
 Do you want a fun addition to your workout room that can double as entertainment for children?
 Do you want a portable trampoline to bring bounce to outdoor gatherings?
 Or do you want hard-core fitness training and full-body workouts?
 Once you have a better idea of how you're going to use your trampoline, it's much easier to pick a product.
-If we've learned anything in this review, it is that there is the perfect trampoline for every user, it's just up to you to make the decision.
+If we've learned anything in this review, it's that there is the perfect trampoline for every user; it's just up to you to make the decision.
 Happy bouncing!

 — Claire Skach